inarizushi/fungus-site/docs/commands/narrative_commands.md

 Property | Type | Description
  --- | --- | ---
-Language Code | System.String | Code of the language to set. e.g. ES, DE, JA
+_language Code | Fungus.StringData | Code of the language to set. e.g. ES, DE, JA

 ## Set Menu Dialog
 Sets a custom menu dialog to use when displaying multiple choice menus